Universal healthcare for all is inevitable. Having said that, let’s begin with striking the red-hot iron.

 Solution: Engineering Reverse Innovation: We as designers cannot simply adapt; we have to disrupt.

 But before disruption, it is important to define the problems unique technical and socioeconomic factors behind them.
 And then dictate a viable solution, independently from our existing to entail a healthcare delivery infrastructure of adequate quality for the masses, which first is accessible, analytical hence acceptable at a price affordable or barter exchange.

 The popular bandwagon: There is great excitement around disruptive technologies like AI and ML, and yet an equally powerful engine of innovation lies in understanding how human minds work.
 We increasingly, need to look to behavioral science (B.S) as a source of human-centric thinking to create a new generation of powerful products and services.

 A.I. needs data to thrive.
 So let’s begin with the other side of the coin, humans may provide all the data needed but what every human need.

-Behavioural economists understand that one of the most vital motivators of human behaviour is the fear of loss or loss aversion.
+Behavioral economists understand that one of the most vital motivators of human behavior is the fear of loss or loss aversion.
 We are more motivated to not lose something than to gain something of equal value.
 Articulating potential losses of safety needs – protection from elements, security, order, law, stability, health, freedom from fear can sometimes be an even more powerful motivator.

-Finding the middle path: Our product, MedRunner is simply a behavioural or psychological motivator, establishing or providing a starting point of an institution or activity to leads towards disruption in healthcare.
-The placebo effect to a mind-set drift.
+Finding the middle path: Our product, MedRunner is simply a behavioral or psychological motivator, establishing or providing a starting point of an institution or activity to leads towards disruption in healthcare.
+The placebo effect to a mindset drift.